Open Accessibility Menu

 Prenatal Classes

-Before the birth of your baby, Memorial Hospital of Sweetwater County offers prenatal classes every other month.
+Before the birth of your baby, Memorial Hospital of Sweetwater County offers in-person and online prenatal classes.
 Topics covered include:

 • Child birth preparation: Various comfort techniques, stages of labor, tools to help you achieve your ideal birth experience